xrarch/aisix/README.md

 ![Running](https://i.imgur.com/RGFRGHh.png)

+## License

+AISIX is licensed under GPLv3.
+See LICENSE.

 ## Building

 As with all LIMNstation projects, the [sdk](http://github.com/xrarch/sdk) should be in a directory `../sdk` relative to this repository.